 10. Store Your Portable Generator Correctly

-You then want to remove the fuel from the fuel tank and from the carburetor float chamber.
+You then want to remove the fuel from the fuel tank and the carburetor float chamber.
 Remove the spark plug and add a few drops of oil through the plug hole.
 Before you return the spark plug to its place, gently pull the recoil starter cord a few times.

 Provide a final cleaning, and check that all openings, including cooling air slots, have no obstructions.